Gowtham-sgs/Django-project/README.md

 This provides several APIs to customers for searching medicines based on different criterias and also to admin to search for orders and medicines and customer details.

-This project has done using Django and MongoDB atlas, that is the data is stored in cloud.
+This project has been done using Django and MongoDB atlas.
+The operations are directly performed on the data stored in the cloud.

-Only APIs are provided here, we can test them using Postman to see whether it is working properly.